The full list

 Discography:

 I Funamboli, from Vigevano, issued many singles since 1966 in a beat style.
-The last of their singles is this, released with singer Barbara, closer to a rock sound and with a voice that sometimes reminds Lydia e gli Hellua Xenium.
+In the last phase of their career, they issued three singles with singer Barbara Lory, among which this one, closer to a rock sound and with a voice that sometimes reminds Lydia e gli Hellua Xenium.

 DONATELLA BARDI